 We sell all of our plants and trees to fund the operation and help to sustain growth.

 "Working within a green environment has improved my mental health so much since I started working here.
 Before I came here, I worked in an office environment and I used to dread the moment the phones would start ringing.
-I once hated waking up on a morning and now i cant wait to start my day all over again here at Mires Beck Nursery.
-I love that i now spend my days listening to the wildlife as well as the wind blowing through the trees."- Liz
+I once hated waking up on a morning and now I can't wait to start my day all over again here at Mires Beck Nursery.
+I love that I now spend my days listening to the wildlife as well as the wind blowing through the trees."- Liz - Plant Preparation Supervisor.

 A Successful Social Enterprise

-The nursery is a 14 acre horticultural nursery and conservation site and is well provided for with 4 large greenhouses, 3 poly-tunnels, several shade halls for plants and summer working and a substantial charity operations office.
-This building has a fully equipped kitchen providing meals for service user catering and charity events and 2 further craft rooms.
-We have redecorated this building in 2019 and have planned many courses and events to be held at the Oasis annually from 2020 onward.
+The charity operates from our registered office and community hub called the Oassis at our 14 acre horticultural nursery and conservation site; which is well provided for with 4 large greenhouses, 7 poly-tunnels and 2 shade halls for plants and summer working.
+Our main building has 3 offices, a fully equipped kitchen providing meals for service user catering and charity events and 3 further craft/classrooms.
+We redecorated this building in 2019 adding wooly sound clouds to the community hall to lesson the noise impact on the service users and have planned many courses and events to be held at the Oasis annually from 2020 onward.

-We have an independent building which plays host to service users in need of one to one care which has its own catering and recreation space.
-This facility is focus for our future expansion of our provision for adults needing the personal care and space, to enable us to enhance their experience at Mires Beck.
+We have an independent building the Anniversary Garden which plays host to service users in need of one to one care which has its own catering and recreation space.
+This facility is focus for our future expansion of our provision for adults with more complex care needs requiring more personal care and space, to enable us to enhance their experience at Mires Beck.

-Our Service Users engage in many varied types of craft work and these products are sold at fairs we hold on-site, or attend locally, as well as sold in our retail shop.
+Besides horticulture, our Service Users engage in many varied types of craft work and these products are sold at fairs we hold on-site, as well as sold in our retail shop.

 We have a huge resource of natural material available on-site and have a specialism making bug hotels which are available for order at the shop.
 All monies raised are used by the charity to pursue its aims and provide for the service user needs.

 Mires Beck nursery aims to continue the work of the founders, to specialise in the growing of wildflowers and phragmites, both essential in larger conservation projects and more recently have expanded the tree nursery to supply demand for trees to combat climate change.
 We are also a well respected producer of herbaceous perennials and herbs and supply many garden centres within Yorkshire and Lincolnshire and this year will market to supply more garden centres and farm shops.
-Developing enterprise includes the expansion of craft and the use of the hub for regular courses held at weekends.
+Developing enterprise includes the expansion of vegetable production for retail, craft work for retail and the use of the hub for regular courses held at weekends.

 Richard and Irene Tinklin Buy 10 acres of land to create Mires Beck Nursery.
 After visiting the United States on a Churchill scholarship, the founders were able to learn about projects providing horticultural teaching to adults with learning disabilities.
 The nursery facility started with one barn as its only premises from which to operate the project. and one greenhouse as its starting point for production of wildflowers.